deepak1992-SE/OpenWrap-Interstital/docs/adpod_setup.md

 #### Inline Header Bidding csv
 For Adpod setup use/edit one of the following csv files present in `dfp-prebid-setup`  folder for `OPENWRAP_BUCKET_CSV` parameter

- ***Note: Ignore the Order Name and Advertiser columns are in the CSV file.
-Specify those settings in, settings.py ***
  ***In the line item csv files the `rate_id` value should always be `2 (minimum)` for Adpod setup***

 |  Price Granularity | CSV File |